BerndGabriel/HtmlViewer/ReadMe.txt

 --------------------------------------------------------------------------------

 The current version is HtmlViewer 11.10 in the default branch "HtmlViewer-11.10".
 The next version is growing up in branch "master".
-(You're currently viewing "master" branch.)

 The HtmlViewer component set consists of the THtmlViewer, TFrameViewer, and TFrameBrowser components.
 All three are HTML document display components: